gofilipa/digital_annotation/notes/development_notes.md

 The click here means the process that occurs when a user clicks the mouse button and pans over a piece of text, then releases the mouse button.
 In the process of making the selection, the text is blue, but once the mouse button is released, it becomes yellow.

-	How [Selection](https://developer.mozilla.org/en-US/docs/Web/API/Selection) works, using anchors:

-	A **selection** object represents the range of text selected by the user or the current position of the caret.
-To obtain a Selection object for examination or modification, call Window.getSelection().
-The anchor is where the user began the selection and the focus is where the user ends the selection.
-If you make a selection with a desktop mouse, the anchor is placed where you pressed the mouse button and the focus is placed where you released the mouse button.

-	There are various properties and methods to selection, including anchorNode, anchorOffset, addRange(), collapse(), etc.

 ... to be continued

-Need to take some time to read [this](https://web.hypothes.is/blog/do-it-yourself-anchoring-and-the-evolution-of-the-hypothesis-toolkit/) again slowly.

 ## 3.8.19: Making it Purple
 From the Lab